-ANSWER: The SFM does not typically view these types of structures as a dwelling unit (one- or two-family dwelling) as defined in RC Section R202 and as such would not require sprinkler installation pursuant to the exception in RC Section R313.2.
-However, when a kitchen is permitted by Planning Department in a new detached guest unit, such defined new dwelling unit shall require sprinkler installation.
+ANSWER: The SFM does not typically view these types of structures as a dwelling unit (one- or two-family dwelling) as defined in Section R202 and as such would not require sprinkler installation pursuant to the exception in Section R313.2.
+However, when a kitchen is permitted by Planning Department in a new detached guest unit, such defined new dwelling unit may require sprinkler installation.

 - Q4.
-When do new accessory structures (i.e., carport, garage, patio, workshop, shed, barn, stable, and greenhouse) as defined in RC Section R202 require fire sprinkler systems to be installed under the following scenarios below? - (a) Attached accessory structures to one- or two- family dwellings other than carports and garages?
+When do new accessory structures (i.e., carport, garage, patio, workshop, shed, barn, stable, and greenhouse) as defined in Section R202 require fire sprinkler systems to be installed under the following scenarios below? - (a) Attached accessory structures to one- or two-family dwellings other than carports and garages?

-ANSWER: The SFM does not typically require sprinkler installation in these nonhabitable structures attached to a dwelling.
+ANSWER: The SFM does not typically require sprinkler installation in these non-habitable structures attached to a dwelling.
 (For attached carports and garages, refer to Section R309.6 for requirements.)

-(b) Detached accessory structures with the required fire separation distance from the SFD?
+(b) Detached accessory structures located on same lot with a dwelling unit?

-ANSWER: The SFM does not typically require sprinkler installation in these detached accessory structures.
+ANSWER: The SFM does not typically require sprinkler installation in these detached accessory structures regardless of the distance between a dwelling unit.

-- Q5.
-Which of the following scenarios would require fire sprinkler systems to be installed based on a proposed alteration/addition of a new dwelling unit from an existing detached garage (or other existing detached accessory structures)? - (a) A new dwelling unit is added to the existing detached garage (or other existing detached accessory structures).
+Q5.
+Which of the following scenarios would require fire sprinkler systems to be installed based on a proposed alteration/addition of a new dwelling unit from an existing detached garage (or other existing detached accessory structures).

+(a) A new dwelling unit is added to the existing detached garage (or other existing detached accessory structures).

-ANSWER: The SFM typically views these types of structures as a new dwelling unit (one- or two-family dwelling) as defined in RC Section R202 and as such would require sprinkler installation pursuant to RC Section R313.2.
-However, the existing garage (or other existing detached accessory structures) would not require the sprinkler installation pursuant to the exception in RC Section R309.6.
+ANSWER: The SFM typically views these types of structures as a new dwelling unit (one- or two-family dwelling) as defined in Section R202 and as such may require sprinkler installation pursuant to Section R313.2.
+However, the existing garage or other existing detached accessory structures would not require the sprinkler installation pursuant to the exception in Section R309.6.